See also Provincial nominee 2 - Canada Visa IN

 Where an applicant is visitor visa exempt and he or she is applying for an employment authorization pursuant to a validation exempt category, as described above, then the application for employment authorization may be made at the port of entry.
 As a practical matter, however, it is prudent to file the application in advance at a visa office so that the applicant is secure in knowing that the application has been adjudicated before his or her arrival in Canada.

-See also Common law - Canada Visa IN
+See also Campus employment - Canada Visa IN

 With the exception of U.S. citizens and U.S. permanent residents, all applicants for an employment authorization pursuant to a job validation must apply at a visa office outside Canada.
 Thus, for example, an applicant under the software development worker pilot project cannot apply for the employment authorization at a port of entry, because a national job validation underlies the application.
 This is distinguishable from agreement based applicants (NAFTA, GATS, etc.), whose employment authorizations are issued pursuant to a validation exempt category and therefore may apply at a port of entry, if they are visa exempt.